 Level 7 was divided into two focuses; the first was introducing several new letter combinations such as ‘sc’ and ‘si’ and studying further common spelling patterns such as when to use ‘ence’ and ‘ance’ and when to drop and keep ‘Es’ when adding suffixes.

 The second focus was fascinating, we learnt about Latin Root Words, and Greek Word Parts, French, Italian and Spanish loan words.
 This were really ‘light bulb’ moments where our language all began to make far more sense.

 As Australians we need to add a few extra sounds to a couple of the vowel cards to accommodate for our pronunciation.
 Occasionally in a lesson a word won’t ‘fit’ the context due to our pronunciation, you simply move the word/card to a different lesson or just explain that “that’s an American pronunciation” and move on, or the spelling is different such as color/colour.

-However in Level 7 we actually had a few whole lessons that were affected by pronunciation and spelling, it didn’t mean we skipped the lesson, just that I changed to fit.
+In Level 7 we had a few whole lessons that were affected by pronunciation and spelling.
+It didn’t mean we skipped the lesson, just that I changed to fit.

 - Step 4 the focus was on the spelling of com pronounced as cum.
 In Australia we still pronounce as com, so I taught as such.

 - Step 6 our du pronounced as djoo isn’t as strong.

 - Step 15 we end with ise not ize.

 - the spelling rules are clear and concise, learnt in context and reinforced